lunarxd/lunarxd.github.io/README.md

 # lunarxd.github.io
-sum shit that crashes discord
+sum shit that acts weird on discord